gzn00417/gzn00417.github.io/_pages/about.md

 💻 For my coding passions, I spent years on [National Olympiad in Informatics (NOI)](https://www.noi.cn/) and won 2 First Prize in Fujian Province (2014 & 2016) during junior and senior high schools.
 With the help of these awards, I am honored to obtain early admission from Independent Recruitment of HIT in 2018.

-📄 See my [curriculum vitae page](https://gzn00417.github.io/cv/) or [pdf file](https://gzn00417.github.io/files/CV-GuoZhuoning-20251123.pdf) for more information (updated on Dec.
+📄 See my [curriculum vitae page](https://gzn00417.github.io/cv/) or [PDF file](https://gzn00417.github.io/files/CV-GuoZhuoning-20251123.pdf) for more information (updated on Dec.
 13th).

 # Looking for Opportunities
-> **<span style="color:red"> I will be on job market from 2026 Spring, open to full-time industrial researcher in RecSys, Search, Ad, or Foundation Model.
+> **<span style="color:red"> I will be on job market from 2026 Spring, open to full-time industrial researcher in RecSys, Search, or Foundation Model.
 I expect to graduate at 2026 Fall or 2027 Spring.
-Positions of research intern are also considered before graduation after May, 2026.
-If you have opportunities, please do not hesitate to contact me.
+Positions of research intern are also considered before graduation (on-site after May, 2026).
+If you have related opportunities, please do not hesitate to see my [CV](https://gzn00417.github.io/files/CV-GuoZhuoning-20251123.pdf) and contact me.
 Thank you! </span>**

 # 📰 News